Adam4lexander/Spoke/Docs/07_SpokeEngine.md

 ## Flushing

-Once batching ends — whether explicitly via `engine.Batch(...)`, or implicitly after internal deferral — the `SpokeEngine` flushes all scheduled computations.
+Once batching ends the `SpokeEngine` flushes all scheduled computations.

 Flushing is what actually **executes** the work.
 All the scheduling and batching before this point simply ensures that the work is done **once**, at the **right time**, in the **right order**.